 How We Do It

-Our COMMUNITY has consistently been one of our greatest strengths throughout our 32 years of operation.
-It is often said that it takes a village to raise a child, and at CDS we enjoy a series of traditions that bring families together, from the annual rituals of the auction and Country Fair to the ever-popular “Friday Coffee in the Yard,” where parents gather to watch assembly and catch up with one another.
+Our COMMUNITY has consistently been one of our greatest strengths throughout our 35 years of operation.
+It is often said that it takes a village to raise a child, and at CDS we enjoy a series of traditions that bring families together, from the annual rituals of the auction and Country Fair to the ever-popular “Friday Coffee in the Yard,” where parents/guardians gather to watch the weekly assembly and catch up with one another.

 We are very proud of our diverse community.
-48% of our students self identify as students of color, 10% are from LBGTQ households, and 11% of our families are single parent families.
+47% of our students are students of color, 7% are from LBGTQ households, and 5% of our families are single parent families.
 In addition, we advocate for access.
-We are a leader in socioeconomic diversity among San Francisco independent elementary schools, with 31% of our students receiving sliding scale tuition.
+We are a leader in socioeconomic diversity among San Francisco independent elementary schools, with 28% of our students receiving sliding scale tuition.

-The footprint of our founding CAMPUS at 333 Dolores comprises a sunny, protected 1.2 acres in the Mission District.
+The footprint of our founding CAMPUS at 333 Dolores Street comprises a sunny, protected 1.2 acres in the Mission District.
 On any day you’ll find students working in the garden, cooking in the kitchen, conducting a science experiment, practicing athletic skills, or building outdoor art.
-The Middle School Campus at 601 Dolores, completed in April 2015 and located just three blocks away from 333 Dolores, houses a media lab, science lab, sustainable roof garden, innovation lab, and a student common room, and it includes a beautiful performance space where the whole community can gather.
+The Middle School Campus at 601 Dolores Street, completed in April 2015 and located just three blocks away from 333 Dolores, houses classrooms, two science labs, a sustainable roof garden, an innovation lab, and a student common room.
+601 Dolores also includes a beautiful performance space where the whole community can gather.

-With the addition of our second campus at 601 Dolores, our learning canvas has grown extensively, and the two large, vibrant campuses allow us to offer a CDS education to more and more students.
+With the addition of our second campus at 601 Dolores, our learning canvas has grown extensively, and the two large, vibrant campuses allow us to offer a CDS education to over 475 students.